Michael J. Freeman: ACTV Incorporated; two-way cable TV

 In early 1984, Freeman created core patents for interactive TV and started an American corporation named ACTV Inc., providing cable TV subscribers with interactive programming.
 He took the company public in 1990 with The Washington Post owning a 25% share, as well as Atari founder Nolan Bushnell.
 It became a publicly held corporation on May 4, 1990, and partnered with NBC TV and Showtime to test programming.
 It was listed on the Nasdaq stock exchange.
 Freeman was the company's CEO and president until 2001.
 Leonard Nimoy was the company spokesperson.
 In 1992 Freeman hired John Lack, the founder of MTV, to be president of ACTV Inc.

 Educational toys

 2-XL

 In 1975, Freeman licensed 2-XL, considered the first smart toy, to the Mego Corporation, a US-based toy company.
 The toy was "monumentally successful", a bestseller in the late 1970s.
 The programs were translated into six foreign languages.
 A number of board games were created in conjunction with the 2-XL robot.

 In 1992, the toy was reintroduced to the marketplace by Tiger Electronics, an American toy company based in Vernon Hills, Illinois.
 As before, the programmed tapes were translated into many foreign languages and sold internationally.
 Renowned basketball player Michael Jordan was the official brand ambassador for the new version of 2-XL.

-2-XL became one of the most successful toys in the world, and soon spun off an education division created to sell tapes to school and school systems.
-These tapes were different from the ones for the public market, and 2-XL is heralded as an important step in the development of toys and in particular, educational toys.
+After the 2-XL's success an education division was created to sell tapes to schools and school systems.
+These tapes were different from the ones for the public market.